c3lang/c3docs-old/docs/define.md

 ## Distinct types

-`define` may also be used to create distinct new types.
+`typedef` may also be used to create distinct new types.
 Unlike type aliases, they do not implicitly convert to any other type.

-    define Foo = distinct int;
+    typedef Foo = distinct int;
     Foo f = 0;
     f = f + 1;
     int i = 1;